Deathnetworks/Trinity/README.md

 * Add stayInTown attribute for TrinityTownRun Profile Tag

+Changelog 1.7.1.12:

+* Fixed A3 Skycrown/Stonefort barricade problem

+* Latest WeaponSwap 1.0.2a

 Changelog 1.7.1.11:

 * New GUI option: "Use NavMesh to prevent stucks" on the Combat>Misc tab.
 Default and recommendation is to enable this option.
 Disabling this may lead to stucks for bot attempting to target monsters/shines through walls and floor gaps.
 If you experience severe performance problems, try disabling this option.